Edipra98/react-portfolio/README.md

-A repo for my website to be located at edipra.tech
+A repo for my website to be located at https://edipra.tech